Jim Duffy: Home

 Jim Duffy -- that's me -- is a New York-based composer, keyboard player, session musician and occasional electric bassist and melodica player.

-Since 2000 or so, I have focused primarily on composing, recording and performing original instrumental music, mostly playing a mid-1960s Wurlitzer electric piano.
+Mostly I focus on composing, recording and performing original instrumental music, usually playing a mid-1960s Wurlitzer electric piano.
 My first album of original tunes -- I still call them albums -- was "Side One," which was released in 2004.
 My second album, "Mood Lit," was released in 2009.
 The third installment is in the works.

 In the 1980s, I co-founded and played bass guitar in the Boston band Rods and Cones, which was known for quirky grooves and for the unbridled performances of singer Chris Kelley.

-In 1990, I moved to New York, where, along with guitarist and singer Chris Gray, I co-founded and played keyboards for the New York band Martin's Folly, which explored many forms of 20th century U.S. music.
+In the 1990s, in New York, I co-founded and played keyboard for the band Martin's Folly, along with singer and guitarist Chris Gray.
+We explored many forms of 20th century U.S. music.

 In the oughts, I started recording original instrumental tracks, playing Wurlitzer electric piano and acoustic piano along with Dennis Diken on drums, Paul Page on bass and Lance Doss on guitar and lap steel.
 This group sometimes performs live as the Jim Duffy Combo.